evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 The HiPhi Z 4 Seater comes equipped with one sound system option:

-- **SONIC PRO SYSTEM:**: Features 23 speakers and delivers a maximum output of 600 watts.
+- **SONIC PRO SYSTEM:** Features 23 speakers and delivers a maximum output of 600 watts.

 Additionally, the model includes 1 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.
 The model has 1 USB-A connections as standard.
 As an option, you can get additional 2 USB-C connections.